 The City's Teachers Union, along with other Unions, have brought suit against the wage freeze imposed by the City during fiscal year 2004.
 In December of 2005 the court ruled in favor of the teachers.
-As of the date of this report the court has not determined damages and judgment has not been entered.
-The estimated damages to the teachers for the fiscal year 2004 are estimated to be \$2.5 million.
-The City is expected to appeal the decision once judgment is entered, and the teachers have filed a motion to amend its complaint to add fiscal years 2005 and 2006 to the scope of the case.

-The Police Patrol Officer's Union has also filed suit challenging the wage freeze imposed by the City and wages that were frozen under this agreement for fiscal year 2004 are estimated at \$1.2 million.
+The Police Patrol Officer's Union has also filed suit challenging the wage freeze imposed by the City and wages that were frozen under this agreement for fiscal year 2004.